$0 Northwest Territories Foster Care Quick-Start Checklist

 Becoming a Licensed Kinship Caregiver

-If you are currently providing informal care to a family member or community child and want to formalize that arrangement, the pathway is the same as standard foster care — you must apply for a foster home licence through your regional social services office.
+If you are currently providing informal care to a family member or community child and want to formalize that arrangement, contact your regional social services office.
+HSS should explain the applicable kinship or customary-care pathway, including which checks and home-safety steps apply to the specific placement.

-The requirements are identical: minimum age of 19, NWT residency, RCMP Vulnerable Sector Check, HSS Child Protection Records Check, medical clearance, references, a home safety assessment, and pre-service training.
 The process can feel unnecessarily bureaucratic when you are already caring for the child in question, and that frustration is common among kinship applicants.
-But formal licencing matters for concrete reasons:
+But formal licensing matters for concrete reasons:

-Access to the per diem.
-Licensed kinship caregivers receive the same daily maintenance rate as unrelated foster parents — ranging from $33/day in Yellowknife to $65/day in Sachs Harbour, plus age-based supplements.
-Unlicensed informal caregivers do not.
-For grandparents or aunts who have taken on a child's care without the financial resources to sustain it, the per diem can be the difference between a stable placement and a crisis.
+Access to financial support.
+A licensed placement may provide access to the applicable daily maintenance rate and other supports.
+Rates and eligibility depend on the placement; confirm them with HSS.
+For grandparents or aunts who have taken on a child's care without the financial resources to sustain it, financial support can be the difference between a stable placement and a crisis.

 Stability for the child.
 A licensed placement is a legally documented arrangement.
 If the child's situation changes — if reunification with the parents becomes an option, or if permanency planning begins — your status as a licensed caregiver gives you a recognized role in those conversations.